masc-ucsc/docs/docs/pyrope/08-memories.md

 ```
 reg mem:[] = 0
 mem[3]   = something // async memory
-var array:[] = _
+mut array:[] = ?
 array[3] = something // array no cross cycles persistence
 ```

 ```
-var index:u7 = _
+mut index:u7 = ?
-var index2:u6 = _
+mut index2:u6 = ?

 array[index] = something
 some_result  = array[index2+3]
 ```

-In the previous example, the compiler infers that the bundle at most has 127 entries.
+In the previous example, the compiler infers that the tuple at most has 127 entries.

 There are several constructs to declare arrays or async memories:

 ```
 reg mem1:[16]i8 = 3        // mem 16 entry init to 3 with type i8
-reg mem2:[16]i8 = _        // mem 16 entry init to 0 with type i8
+reg mem2:[16]i8 = ?        // mem 16 entry init to 0 with type i8
-var mem3:[] = 0sb?         // array infer size and type, 0sb? initialized
+mut mem3:[] = 0sb?         // array infer size and type, 0sb? initialized
-var mem4:[13] = 0          // array 13 entries size, initialized to zero
+mut mem4:[13] = 0          // array 13 entries size, initialized to zero
 reg mem5:[4]i3 = (1,2,3,4) // mem 4 entries 3 bits each, initialized
 ```

-Pyrope allows slicing of bundles and hence arrays.
+Pyrope allows slicing of tuples and hence arrays.

 ```
 x1 = array[first..<last]  // from first to last, last not included